- Written by Dr.Mehmet Demircioglu

 Do not accept pressure toward a method simply because it fits the clinic’s habits, staffing structure, or technical comfort zone.

-Can FUT and FUE be combined over time?
+FUT and FUE can be combined only with a lifetime donor plan

 Every harvested graft comes from a limited reserve.
 Every surgery changes what remains possible later.
 A patient may focus heavily on the first result, but the surgeon should be thinking much further ahead than that.